juannyG/coms6998/README.md

 ## Import RPT into Metamask wallet
 * Click "Import tokens"
 * Drop in RPT token address on Sepolia (currently here: https://sepolia.etherscan.io/token/0xd5af0c2c5db2249dfc4a912c536fdfe1ef8ab52a?a=0x1292D9741379cFb7E26F918761E88EF7930b8468)

+# IPFS and web3.storage

+We have a primary key/proof in the NextJS app we use to delegate permissions out to the client's browser.

+The commands for how to generate a key/proof pair can be found here: https://web3.storage/docs/how-to/upload/#bring-your-own-delegations

+The docs refer to `KEY` and `PROOF` vars - we prepend `W3S_` to them in `packages/nextjs/.env` for better namespacing.

 # VSCode